dalawson0/Matlab_test_project_01/README.md

 1. Go to your [MATLAB File Exchange account](https://www.mathworks.com/matlabcentral/fileexchange/)
    → **Manage GitHub Link**.
-2. Install or configure the **MATLAB and Simulink Integration for GitHub** app.
+1. Navigate [here](https://www.mathworks.com/matlabcentral/fileexchange/my-file-exchange/github-app-installation-guide) to learn how to connect GitHub to MATLAB and Simulink, or to jump right in click [here](https://github.com/apps/matlab-and-simulink-integration/installations/select_target?state=ZmlsZWV4Y2hhbmdl)
-3. When prompted, choose **Select repositories** and add this repository.
+2. When prompted, choose **Select repositories** and add this repository.
    (Recommended: don’t give access to “all repos” unless you want all of them visible.)
-4. Once connected, MATLAB File Exchange will display your repository and allow you to publish versions automatically from GitHub.
+3. Go to your [MATLAB File Exchange account](https://www.mathworks.com/matlabce$ → Publish page to confirm that MATLAB File Exchange will display your repository and allow you to publish versions automatically from GitHub.

 ## Important Notes